clifton-wallace/CS7319/README.md

 1. Ensure Node.js and npm are installed (see above for download).
 2. CD into the `frontend` directory.
 3. Run `npm install` to install all required dependencies.
+4. Fill out `.env.example` with the secrets from above and rename to `.env.local`
-4. To run the development server, execute `npm run dev`.
+5. To run the development server, execute `npm run dev`.

 ### Compilation